 provided in sections 214-b, 214-c, 214-i and 215;”

-If a loved one suffered fatal injuries in a work accident, you may have the right to sue for damages with help from a Buffalo wrongful death attorney.
+If a loved one suffered fatal injuries in a work accident, you may have the right to sue for damages with help from a Buffalo work injury attorney.
 As described under EPTL § 5-4.1, you will generally have up to two years from the date of the decedent’s death to get your wrongful death action filed.
 The language of the statute reads as follows:

 Ҥ 5-4.1 Action by personal representative for wrongful act, neglect or default causing death of decedent: